edkiernan/PDF.ai-CSCI3308/README.md

     10. Select "JSON" as the key type, and click "Create".
     11. A JSON key file will be created and downloaded to your computer.
 This file contains the service account's credentials that you'll use to authenticate your application.
     12. Now that you have the JSON key file create a credential folder in the `/src` directory and place your newely created JSON file inside.
-    13. Next you must edit your .env to use the path to this JSON file in the GOOGLE_APPLICATION_CREDENTIALS environment variable (replace `yourgooglecreds.json` witrh your file name).
+    13. Next you must edit your .env to use the path to this JSON file in the GOOGLE_APPLICATION_CREDENTIALS environment variable (replace `yourgooglecreds.json` with your file name).
 > For referrence your file should look like below but with your specific account information filled in the quotes.
 ```json
 {